anzerr/banano.network/README.md

 ### `Intro`
-A simple banano node you can interface with to build network triggerd services
+A object to interface with the banano network with nodejs event system.

 ### `TODO`
 still a Poc for the moment